 Colin founded Business Lab in 2000 with the vision of developing a planning approach that simplifies this often complex task while making it more effective and enjoyable for those involved.

 If you want to know how to lead groups in remote places or other challenging situations, Rob’s your man.
-In late 2015 he stepped down as School Director at Outward Bound after six years of successfully guiding this iconic New Zealand institution.
-Prior to this he worked for the US National Outdoor Leadership School.
+In late 2015, he stepped down as School Director at Outward Bound after six years successfully guiding this iconic New Zealand institution.
+Prior to this, he worked for the US National Outdoor Leadership School.
 He’s been immersed in an amazing ‘leadership’ lab for almost 20 years.